 - Bending fatigue testing

-- Multiple degree of freedom fatigue testing
+- Multiple degrees of freedom fatigue testing

 - Multi-channel/compound cyclic testing